 Well, if you step aside against for any allegation, then you might as well not run because when you run, you're going to get allegations.

-In this case, this woman has waited over 40 years to bring a complaint four weeks out of an election, it's obvious to the casual observer that something's up.
+In this case, this woman has waited over 40 years to bring a complaint four weeks out of an election.

 We're also doing an investigation, and we have some evidence of some collusion here, but we're not ready to put that to the public just yet.

-They're bringing something, they're trying to mix something up from other girls that uh never said anything about sexual impropriety, and they're all labeling it on this 14-year-old, and I had nothing to do with this.
+They're trying to mix something up from other girls that never said anything about sexual impropriety, and they're all labeling it on this 14-year-old.

-And they're they're losing.
+And they're losing.

-Sean, they're simply Well, let me ask you the general question.
+Well, let me ask a general question.

-If let's say, let's take you out of this for a second.
+Let's say, let's take you out of this for a second.

-If any Senate candidate who was 32 at the time had done this to a 14-year-old girl, to me it's disgusting.
+If any Senate candidate who was 32 at the time had done this to a 14-year-old girl, to me, it's disgusting.

 To me, it would be despicable.